pb99u069/cardano-api-documentation/examples/payToScript.md

 Building a transaction with a payment to a script address brings two major changes.
 First, instead of a payment key hash, we need a script hash for our address. and second, we need to provide a datum hash.

 so how do we get the address of a script?

-as for a key address, we can use `cardano-cli address build`, but this time instead of a `VerificationKey PaymentKey`, we must provide a `Script`
+As for a key address, we can use `cardano-cli address build`, but this time instead of a `VerificationKey PaymentKey`, we must provide a `Script`

 under the hood, `makeShelleyAddress` must be applied to a `PaymentCredential`, though.
 So cardano-api provides the `hashScript` function which converts our `PlutusScript PlutusScriptV1 (PlutusScriptSerialised script)` into a value of type `ScriptHash`. applying the `PaymentCredentialByScript` data constructor to this script finally gives us the correct PaymentCredential